yutanagano/libtcrlm/README.md

 This should stay closed-source until SCEPTR is published.

 ## Installation

-> [!NOTE]
-> This is a library package.
-> If you would like to download and use trained SCEPTR models, please refer to the `sceptr` deployment repository.
-> The only time it would be useful to download this library is if you would like to use the infrastructure to engineer/train your own TCR language models.

 From your python environment, run the following, replacing `<VERSION_TAG>` with the appropriate version specifier.
 The latest release tags can be found by checking the 'releases' section on the github repository page.